Diamond Cafe

 Tristan Thompson (born May 22, 1998), known as Diamond Cafe, is a recording artist from Victoria, British Columbia.
 While critics cite his style as a "blend of synth-pop and R&B", Thompson describes his music as "bathing in a cloud of honey on a very foggy night".
 He has released two mid-length EPs, and one full-length album.

 History

-Early life

-Tristan Thompson was born in Victoria, British Columbia on May 22, 1998.
-Thompson's first musical venture was as a Michael Jackson impersonator at age 12, busking locally on Government St. in Victoria, BC.

 Career

 As the current Diamond Cafe, Thompson released his first EP, Breathe, in September 2017 to favorable reviews.